As more and more sites enter the mobile-first index, the demand for data-driven analysis of the rollout has never been greater.

 Our data also showed that websites with higher crawl ratios are prioritized to enter the mobile-first index.
-Crawl ratio - derived from SEO log file analysis - represents the percentage of compliant pages (indexable pages) crawled by Google in a 30 day period (June - July 2018).
+Crawl ratio – derived from SEO log file analysis – represents the percentage of indexable page) crawled by Google in a 30 day period (June – July 2018).

-Familiarity with, and comprehension of, a given website both appear to enter Google’s calculus when marking the domain for transition.
-In terms of industry type, publishers are the more likely to enter the mobile-first index, rather than industries such as retailers and classifieds.
+Familiarity with, and comprehension of, a given website both appear to enter Google’s calculus when marking the domain for the transition.
+In terms of the industry type, publishers are more likely to enter the mobile-first index, rather than industries such as retailers and classifieds.

 Potentially due to fresh content, publishers are crawled by Google more often than retailers and classifieds.
 This leads to higher crawl ratios.
 Does that explain the high number of publishers in the mobile-first index?